 Mike: appreciate you.
 Appreciate you for being a great member of investor fuel as well and serving so many of our members and helping me.
 So I appreciate that for sure.
 Everybody, if you, if you have not checked out investor fuel yet, uh, at the time that this is coming out, our next meeting is literally just around the corner a few weeks out.

 We’d love to talk to you about it.
 Our group has been growing rapidly.
 We were.
 Coming up on our five-year anniversary, actually this fall.
 And we’ve really created a, an amazing group of people that give and share and are just doing life together.
 And so if you’re a professional real estate investor, whether it’s on the single family side or the multi-family side, we’d love to tell you more about it.

 You can go to investor fuel.com, click the apply link, schedule a call with us, and we’ll tell you more about it and see if we’re a fit.
 So appreciate you otherwise.
 We’ll see you on the next.
 Have a great day.[00:32:00]

-Mike: active real estate investor?
+Mike: Are you an active real estate investor?
 If so, and you want to latch onto the power of surrounding yourself with over a hundred of the nation’s leading real estate investors, all committed to building stronger businesses and living richer fuller lives.
-You should jump on a call with us to learn more about investor fuel, simply visit investor.
+You should jump on a call with us to learn more about Investor Fuel, simply visit investorfuel.com to get started.